 Chicken Noodle Soup Recipe - Served in a White Bowl with Bread on Wooden Board

 Use a quality chicken broth – I once did a taste test comparing several brands of chicken broth from the grocery store, and the differences were staggering.
 Since you’re not making the broth yourself from the whole bird, you need to start with a good broth.
 My favorite brands are Imagine and Swanson.
+Think of this as drinking tap water or a high quality spring water!

 Season the soup well – If a soup is underseasoned, it’s difficult for the flavors to come through, even if there is a good mix of vegetables and herbs.
 The salt helps you taste the flavor.
+Italian seasoning can also pack a flavor punch if you have it!

 Use a fresh herb – Soup is a very aromatic food, and herbs are all about aroma and flavor.
 They make a big difference here!
 Rosemary and thyme are my top recommendations.
+This also adds a nice touch for presentation if you are serving to a group.

 Chicken Noodle Soup - Served in a White Bowl with Bread on Wooden Board